exasol/release-droid/doc/design.md

 #### Validate GitHub Issues Exist
 `dsn~validate-github-issues-exists~1`

-RR validates that all the issues mentioned in the release letter exist.
+RD validates that all the issues mentioned in the release letter exist.

 Covers: